atincuzun/nn-dataset/README.md

 ```
 `train.sh` internally calls `ab.nn.train`, offering a shorter way to run the program.
 Both scripts accept the same input flags and can be used interchangeably.

-#### Reproducing Results with Fixed Training Parameters
+##### Reproducing Results with Fixed Training Parameters

 To reproduce previously obtained results, provide fixed values for the training parameters in JSON format.
-The parameter names should match those returned by the supported_hyperparameters() function of the NN model.
+The parameter names should match those returned by the <strong>supported_hyperparameters()</strong> function of the NN model.

 Example command: